The PTI program in Architectural Drafting is designed to help you prepare for a career as a versatile architectural designer.

 - Physical Science**

 - This General Education course surveys the foundational concepts behind classical physics, exploring basic principles of mechanics, thermodynamics, waves, and optics.
 This course is intended for programs that require little or no science background.
-Prerequisite: GEM100 or satisfactory score on ACCUPLACER placement test.
+Prerequisite: Satisfactory performance on the mathematics proficiency examination or GEM100.

 - This general studies course involves the use of applied trigonometric functions.
 Topics include concepts of geometry, Pythagorean Theorem, trigonometric identities relative to right triangles, the law of sine and cosine, logarithmic functions, and an introduction to vectors.
 Prerequisite: GEM150.